antonmos/one-line-access-log/README.md

 To ensure that your application's LogginFilter is executed before the plugin log is written, add the following to Config.groovy
 > grails.plugins.olal.dependsOnFilters = [filters.LoggingFilters.class]

-This can be used to set app-specific date into the Log4j's MDC.
+This can be used to set app-specific data into the Log4j's MDC, so that it would be logged along with the access log entry.

 #### Configuration of sensitive parameters that should be filtered from the logs.
 Configure list of parameter names for the values should be replaced with '[FILTERED]' in the log.
-> grails.plugins.olal.paramsToFilter = ['password’]
+> grails.exceptionresolver.params.exclude = 'password'

-### TODO
-* make paramsToFilter required to startup